What is the application deadline?

 Can I apply after the deadline?

-We would consider a late application.
+We do not accept late applications for MA in Curating the Art Museum.
+We would consider a late application for both MA in History of Art and the Graduate Diploma.
 However, it will only be processed and considered after the applications we received before the deadline.

 Can I apply for deferred entry to the MA History of Art/MA Curating/ Graduate Diploma?